 Piece by piece, over the course of three and a half months, I watched my body become reconstructed through Rolfing®.
 With the transformation of my body came a great sense of confidence that comes from feeling and looking healthier.
 I’ve been enjoying the rewards of my new and improved body ever since.
 Aesthetically, I look better.
 In general, I feel better.
 I’ve got no pain and my circulation has improved.

 Now, I’m a firm believer that everyone should go through the Rolfing® process.
 It is an awakening of the body and mind.
 Having had numerous injuries and faced a profusion of hardships, I can identify with people who live in pain and struggle to do the tasks of daily living.
-Rolfing® has made a big difference in my physical and emotional well being and thats what I pay that forward now as a Certified Advanced Rolfer™ and Instructor at the Rolf Institute of Structural Integration.
+Rolfing® has made a big difference in my physical and emotional well being and thats what I pay that forward as a Certified Advanced Rolfer™, Instructor at the Dr. Ida Rolf Institute®, and a State of Alaska Licensed Manual Therapist.